nirx/fOLD-public/README.md

-# fNIRS Optode Layout Designer (fOLD)
+# fNIRS Optodes' Location Decider (fOLD)

-This toolbox allows for layout design based on anatomical landmarks based on five parcellation methods.
+This toolbox allows for optode arrangement based on anatomical landmarks based on five parcellation methods.
-Alternatively, one can also load volumetric fMRI data (NIfTI or ANALYZE) as mask for the fNIRS optode layout.
+Alternatively, one can also load volumetric fMRI data (NIfTI or ANALYZE) as mask for the fNIRS optodes positions.

 Before using fOLD, please carefully read its related manuscript:
-* Zimeo Morais GA, Balardin JB, Sato JR (2017) fNIRS Optode Layout Designer (fOLD): a toolbox for probe arrangement guided by brain regions-of-interest
+* Zimeo Morais GA, Balardin JB, Sato JR, "fNIRS Optodes' Location Decider (fOLD): a toolbox for probe arrangement guided by brain regions-of-interest"

 fOLD is available as standalone for Windows (*.exe): /Exe/fOLD_web.exe
 or as Application for Matlab environment: /App/fOLD.mlappinstall